dwyl/blog/README.md

 # How do people submit blog drafts?

 Post drafts can be written up in documents, emails or posted in issues (however people prefer) before being PR-ed to the dwyl-site repo in the blog folder (copy the welcome post as a template)

+# What if I have questions or blockers that stop me?

+Create an issue in this repo if you have any questions or blockers